-According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases, the most common types of sports-related orthopaedic injuries are:
+According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases, the most common types of sports-related orthopedic injuries are:

 - Knee injuries